iamdonovan/iamdonovan.github.io/_sources/teaching/egm702/practicals/week3.rst

     :alt: the script after having added the image from step 1.

 |br| When you mouse over the **Layers** button in the upper right of the **Map** panel, you should see the two layer
-names (TOA Image and SR Image).
-If you click on the gear icon, you can open the visualization parameters for each image and adjust them.
-You can also adjust the transparency slider for the different layers displayed here, and by checking/unchecking the box next to the layer name, you can make either image visible/invisible.
+names (``TOA Image`` and ``SR Image``):

 .. image:: ../../../img/egm702/week3/layer_parameters.png
     :width: 400
     :align: center
     :alt: the layer visualization settings

+|br| If you click on the gear icon, you can open the visualization parameters for each image and adjust them.
+You can
+also adjust the transparency slider for the different layers displayed here, and by checking/unchecking the box next to the layer name, you can make either image visible/invisible.

-|br| In the **Console** panel, you should see the following:
+In the **Console** panel, you should see the following:

 .. image:: ../../../img/egm702/week3/console1.png
     :width: 400